Skip to main content

 See, the film ends with Benjamin and Elaine busting out of the wedding chapel and hitching themselves on the first bus they find to take them far, far away from the meaningless monotony in which their parents were saddled.
 Or so they think.

-Once Benjamin and Elaine hop on the bus, basically stumbling over each other in laughter, they are instantly met with the skeptical and disapproving glances of the other bus patrons.
+Once Benjamin and Elaine hop on the bus, riding the euphoria of their victory, they are instantly met with the skeptical and disapproving glances of the other bus patrons.
 Rather than instantly dissolving to black in the Hollywood tradition, the camera holds its fix on Benjamin and Elaine for about a minute.
 As a result, we get to see what happens after the euphoria of their grand escape wears off.
 The smiles give way, and before long they are just two youngster who have cut ties with their families and are now stuck on a bus to nowhere.

 What have these crazy kids gotten themselves into?